 Contact Sensors

 Contact sensors are small, battery-powered devices made of plastic.
-Also, they have a sensor and a magnet.
-There is a sensor on one side of a door or window and a draw.
+They have a sensor and a magnet.
+A sensor and a draw are on one side of a door or window.
 You put them together.
-When the door or window is open, a signal sends to the hub.
+A signal is sent to the hub when the door or window is open.

 Glass-break Sensors